National Defence Academy (India): Academics

 The NDA offers only a full-time, residential undergraduate program.
-Cadets are awarded a Baccalaureate degree (a Bachelor of Arts or a Bachelor of Science) for Army Cadets and a Bachelor of Technology degree for Naval and Air Force Cadets after 3 years of study.
+Cadets are awarded a Bachelor of Arts or a Bachelor of Science for Army Cadets and a Bachelor of Technology degree for Naval and Air Force Cadets after 3 years of study.
 Naval cadets complete their fourth year of B.Tech. from Indian Naval Academy, while Air Force cadets complete their fourth year of B.Tech. from the Indian Air Force Academy.
 Further, the Cadets have a choice of two streams of study.
 The Science stream offers studies in physics, chemistry, mathematics and computer science.
 The Humanities (Liberal Arts) stream offers studies in history, economics, political science, geography and languages.

 In both streams, academic studies are split into three categories.